reframejs/reframe/readme.new.md

 The benefits of such architecture are plenty:

 **Freedom** -
- - You have full freedom:
-You can cherry pick the do-one-thing-well libraries you want.
+You are entirely free to cherry pick as few, as many, and any do-one-thing-do-it-well library you want.
- - No lock-in:
-   You can
- - Removable: Moving away from Reframe is only a matter of replacing do-one-thing-do-it-well libraries with other or with and you can do so progressively, one do-one-thing-well library at a time.
+For example, among all Reframe libraries, you can choose to use only [Wildcard API](), or you can choose a Reframe starter but with another ORM.
+There is no lock-in;
+you can replace any do-one-thing-well library with another one, or with your custom implementation.
+For example you can use a Reframe starter and later replace React with the next cool thing (yes, we are [evaluating Svlete]() ;-)).
+Or you can start using Reframe's auto-deploy library and later replace it with your custom deploy strategy.

 **Robust tools** -
-Do-one-thing-do-it-well libraries tend to be more robust than frameworks: they usually compete with many other libraries that do the same thing and they can survive a very long time resulting a hardened rock-solid tool.
+Do-one-thing-do-it-well libraries tend to be more robust than frameworks.
+They usually compete with many libraries that do the same thing and they can survive a very long time resulting a hardened rock-solid tool.

 **Robust framework** -